sintof/sintof/README.md

 - 👋 Hi, I’m @sintof
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java, python and other languages
+- 🌱 I’m currently learning web-development
-- 📫 How to reach me @sinto_f in telegram😉
+- 📫 How to reach me @sintofk in telegram😉

 <!---
 sintof/sintof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.